 Fixing the layout in the target language

 After you have translated all the relevant texts for your forms, you are not quite done yet.
-Upon testing the forms, you are may discover that because of the different lengths of the texts in other languages, the layout does not look right.
+Upon testing the forms, you may discover that because of the different lengths of the texts in other languages, the layout does not look right.
 You will find incorrect line breaks and texts where only half of the characters in a field label are visible.
-The easiest way to fix this is to ask the translators to a shorten the texts until the layout looks correct.
+The easiest way to fix this is to ask the translators to shorten the texts until the layout looks correct.
 Touching the actual layout of a translated form in transaction SFP is generally not a good idea, because changing the layout in one language will also affect the other language versions.
 It is much safer to simply shorten the texts that do not fit, and live with the fact that the forms will contain some abbreviated texts in the target language.
 If you want to go beyond this level of quality, translation is not the way to go.
 In this case, you are better off simply creating separate forms for each of the languages you support.